Sue Fox, Reg.MBACP

 What is Psychodynamic Counselling?

-Psychodynamic counselling uses the therapeutic relationship to gain insight into unconscious relationship patterns that evolved since childhood.
+Psychodynamic counselling initially evolved from Sigmund Freud’s theories on the unconscious and uses the therapeutic relationship to gain insight into unconscious relationship patterns that have evolved since childhood.
 Memories and other evidence of early relationships are used to make sense of current situations and concerns.

 Maps & Directions